a5medHub/GithubIntro/README.md

 # GithubIntro
-A basic intro to Git and Github
+A testing env to basic intro to Git and Github and some web applications